Local

 The department highlighted instances where DUI enforcement caught and even helped drivers suspected of DUI.

 In one instance, SPD reviewed a Dec.
-6th incident where Police had to cut the driver suspected of DUI out of a car after crashing into two parked cars and flipping into a power pole in Magnolia.
+6 incident where police had to cut a driver suspected of DUI out of a car after the driver crashed into two parked cars and flipped into a power pole in Magnolia.

 Capt.
 Randy Ward spoke about the success of the campaign, saying, “We see this effort tremendously impactful.
 It is impossible to estimate the number of lives we saved from collisions avoided.”